-further solving yields the corresponding values of the three phases $\theta_1$, $\theta_2$, and $\theta_3$.
-Substituting the values of these phases into Eqs.~(\ref{cmu1v1})--(\ref{cmu2mmu2}) and (\ref{lambda1112}) then gives four constraints on the potential parameters.
+Further solving yields the corresponding values of the three phases $\theta_1$, $\theta_2$, and $\theta_3$.
+Substituting these values into Eqs.~(\ref{cmu1v1})--(\ref{cmu2mmu2}) and (\ref{lambda1112}) gives four constraints on the potential parameters.
 This vacuum is denoted as C-N-4a in Table \ref{Table:cvev}.

-Next, we consider cases where some of the moduli $|v_i|$ are equal in the complex vevs.
-Under the condition that $\lambda_{13} \neq 0$ and $\lambda_{14} \neq 0$, solving Eqs.~(\ref{cmu1mmu1}) and (\ref{cmu2mmu2}) yields the following solutions:
+Next, we consider cases in which some of the moduli $|v_i|$ are equal among the complex vevs.
+Under the conditions that $\lambda_{13} \neq 0$ and $\lambda_{14} \neq 0$, solving Eqs.~(\ref{cmu1mmu1}) and (\ref{cmu2mmu2}) yields the following solutions:

 and